coleyr/PaintedLake/content/posts/the-bottom-of-the-lake-11.md

 ---
-title: The Bottom of the Lake 1.1
+title: 'The Bottom of the Lake 1.1'
 date: 2018-10-01
 tags: ['The Bottom of the Lake', 'Carl Schreiber']
 ---